 7601 US Highway 301 North

-Tampa, FL 33637
+Tampa, FL 33637-6759

 (813) 985-7481 or 1-800-836-0797 (FL only)

-After reading the public records information below, a public records request can be submitted to the District’s Document Services/Public Records Section, or call (352) 796-7211 or 1-800-423-1476 (FL only), ext.
+The following provisions explain how to view and request copies of public information and records maintained by the District.
+A public records request may be submitted directly to the District’s Document Services/Public Records Section, or by calling (352) 796-7211 or 1-800-423-1476 (FL only), ext.
 4053.

-The Agency Clerk for the District is the Executive Director.
+The Agency Clerk for the District is the District’s Executive Director.
+The Office of Executive Director is located at District Headquarters in Brooksville.
+The telephone number for District Headquarters is (352) 796-7211; 1-800-423-1476 (FL only); TDD No. only: 1-800-231-6103 (FL only).
 The Agency Clerk’s duties include, but are not limited to, the following:

 The Executive Director has appointed a number of Deputy Clerks to whom he has delegated many of the above duties.